 A Family Holiday in Salzburg and Tyrol in Austria

-We’ve picked the nicest vacation apartments for you at a great location in the charming town of St. Johann in Tyrol.
+We’ve picked nice vacation apartments for you at a great location near the charming town of St. Johann in Tyrol.
 Out of there, you can go on daily star trips in the two most popular family destinations in Austria without having to change lodging throughout your trip.

 You can also visit copper and silver mines in this area, as well as a new and unique dinosaur park called Triassic Park.

 vacationing for the whole family: hiking trails between

 rafting in rivers, boating in lakes, tubing, adventure